A Distributed Iterative Tikhonov Method for Networked Monotone Aggregative Hierarchical Stochastic Games: Introduction

 \section{Introduction}

 The Nash equilibrium problem (NEP), an important subclass of noncooperative games, considers the resolution of conflicting objectives among decision-makers (called players) \cite{nash50equilibrium,fudenberg91game}, where each player behaves selfishly to minimize its cost function, given rival strategies.
-The Nash equilibrium associated with this game represents a tuple of strategies at which no single player can profit by unilaterally deviating from its equilibrium strategy.
+The Nash equilibrium (NE) associated with this game represents a tuple of strategies at which no single player can profit by unilaterally deviating from its equilibrium strategy.
 This paper is devoted to studying a special class of NEPs, qualified as aggregative games, in which each player's cost function depends on its own strategy and an aggregate function of all other players' strategies~\cite{jensen10aggregative}.
-Such models have been widely used to model various control and decision-making problems, c.f. \cite{yin2011nash,basar2007control,parise2014mean,ye2016game}.
-The present paper intends to develop a framework for developing fully distributed schemes that can operate within networked regimes while contending with the presence of uncertainty, hierarchy, and mere monotonicity of the concatenated gradient mapping (rather than strict or strong monotonicity).
-We begin by initiating a review of prior work.
+Such models have been widely used to model various control and decision-making problems (c.f. \cite{liu2022approximate,parise2014mean,basar2007control}).